CRIStAL-SPEED/hackathon-09-2021/Challenge1/README.md

 ## Tools
 ### Anaconda
 There is an example of daily average PM10 prediction written with Jupyter Notebook, and it's recommended that you develop your codes with the same tool.

 If you are using Windows : install [Anaconda](https://www.anaconda.com/products/individual).
+If you are using Linux : `pip3 install Jupyter`

-Then you can create a new virtual environment: launch **Anaconda Prompt**, then
+Then you can create a new virtual environment: (in Windows: launch **Anaconda Prompt**)
 ```
+# Create new virtual environment
 conda create -n Hackathon python=3.6
+# Activate virtual env.
 conda activate Hackathon
+# Install required packages
 pip install -r requirements.txt
 ```